tdgunes/music-box/README.md

-music-bot
+music-box
 =========

-The bot that, intelligently creates playlists by your own taste.
+The bot that, intelligently creates playlists by your own preferences and tastes.